Skip to content

 happy couple in car

-Take it from our customer Norman Smith, who received £1217 across two separate claims, including a camshaft repair.
+Take it from our customer Norman Smith, who received £1217 across two separate repair requests, including a camshaft repair.
 With Warrantywise, he avoided a big out-of-pocket bill.

 If you’re buying a used car, always confirm whether the manufacturer’s warranty is still valid.
 If not, consider extended car warranty from Warrantywise to protect against costly repairs.